glwagner/glwagner.github.io/index.md

 title: Me: human and scientist
 ---

-I'm a postdoctoral researcher in
+I'm a research scientist in
 [Earth, Atmospheric, and Planetary Sciences] at [MIT].
 I'm currently working with the [Climate Modeling Alliance] to build the ocean component for a new earth system model.